 Prototyping is a very important part of the design process.
-Creating UX/UI, we develop the system of screens, transitions, analyze how different elements of the layout will influence on the general efficiency of an application or a website.
-Therefore, prototype is a great way of testing the work in progress so that the designer could reveal the bugs and problems spoiling the product.
-Moreover, prototype gives the opportunity to present the customer the working model of the product on different stages of its creation.
+Creating UX/UI, we develop the system of screens, transitions, analyze how different elements of the layout will influence the general efficiency of an application or a website.
+Therefore, the prototype is a great way of testing the work in progress so that the designer could reveal the bugs and problems spoiling the product.
+Moreover, the prototype gives the opportunity to present to the customer the working model of the product at different stages of its creation.

 The list of prototyping tools that designers of Tubik Studio use for different goals is rather wide: InVision, Marvel, Framer, Flinto, Origami.
 Usually, the choice of the tool and its correspondence depends both on the task and on the preferences of the designer assigned to accomplish it.
 All the mentioned tools have their benefits and complications.
 However, now we could define two of them which have settled on the top of the list.

-It’s really helpful that it makes possible to comment not only on separate screens but even separate elements of the layout.
-Moreover, recently presented opportunities of creating boards and synchronization with Slack provide even more chances of fast prototype creation, testing and analysis.
-InVision is the tool which makes the process of prototyping far less time-consuming and more effective due to wide functionality for feedback.
+It’s really helpful that it makes it possible to comment not only on separate screens but even separate elements of the layout.
+Moreover, recently presented opportunities for creating boards and synchronization with Slack provide even more chances for fast prototype creation, testing, and analysis.
+InVision is the tool that makes the process of prototyping far less time-consuming and more effective due to its wide functionality for feedback.
 So, the designers could get more time for creative work rather than its technical realization.

-As we are getting the questions about prototyping more and more often, now we are preparing the series of case studies and articles analyzing use of these tools in design process in greater detail and with practical examples.
+As we are getting the questions about prototyping more and more often, now we are preparing a series of case studies and articles analyzing the use of these tools in the design process in greater detail and with practical examples.

 How do you track the projects?
 What is your choice of product monitoring solutions?

-As well as for the previous case, during the process of active work we have tried various tools for tracking the projects and communication with customers.
-We have already practically tested Basecamp, Trello, Asana, Jira, Redmine and others.
-Obviously, all of them are great tools that improve the process of work enabling customers, managers and designers communicate easily and provide updates on the projects as soon as possible.
+As well as for the previous case, during the process of active work, we have tried various tools for tracking the projects and communication with customers.
+We have already practically tested Basecamp, Trello, Asana, Jira, Redmine, and others.
+Obviously, all of them are great tools that improve the process of work enabling customers, managers, and designers to communicate easily and provide updates on the projects as soon as possible.

-It is easy to set deadlines (due-dates), delegate specific tasks to specific people, create check-lists and mark out the most important and urgent tasks.
+It is easy to set deadlines (due-dates), delegate specific tasks to specific people, create checklists, and mark out the most important and urgent tasks.
 It also has one more really precious feature.
-Trello has not only thoroughly thought-out website, but also efficient and smart applications for iOS and Android.
-This gives an additional opportunity for fast feedback so it saves time, efforts and makes management of the projects very comfortable for the customers.
-Trello is a great option for creating the spot where designers, project managers, and customers could together make the fast and effective workflow.
+Trello has not only a thoroughly thought-out website but also efficient and smart applications for iOS and Android.
+This gives an additional opportunity for fast feedback so it saves time, effort, and makes management of the projects very comfortable for the customers.
+Trello is a great option for creating a spot where designers, project managers, and customers could together make a fast and effective workflow.

-Sure, we could say much more about Trello as well as other tools of tracking and monitoring, so you will be able to see more detailed descriptions and reviews of these tools in next articles of our Blog.
+Sure, we could say much more about Trello as well as other tools of tracking and monitoring, so you will be able to see more detailed descriptions and reviews of these tools in the next articles.

 How do you organize in-studio communication flow?

 Trying to find the best solution for this purpose, we used two tools simultaneously.
-Trello, mentioned above, was used for aims of sharing the data: we create boards on which save necessary links, documents, images, ebooks or discussed long-term projects and issues.
+Trello, mentioned above, was used for the aims of sharing the data: we create boards on which to save necessary links, documents, images, ebooks, or discussed long-term projects and issues.
 For fast information exchange and current questions or discussions, Skype-chat was used efficiently for a long time.

 Do you use Photoshop or Sketch as the basic tool for design?